bluewaysw/pcgeos/TechDocs/Markdown/Objects/ogrobj.md

 Set the object's width and height in points.
-The dimensions are calculated by mapping the object's corners into document coordinates and calculating the absolute distances between them.
+The dimensions are calculated by mapping the object's corners into document coordinates and calculating the distances between them.
 The center of the selection handles of a rectangle represent the corners mapped into document coordinates.
 The line thickness is not included in this calculation.